TonySac/Ender3NG-Build/software_install.md

 # Klipper Host

 The first step is to get a Klipper host up and running.
-As previously mentioned, I'm using a Raspberry Pi 3A+ with a bare bones install of Raspberry Pi OS Lite.
+I'm running a bare bones install of Raspberry Pi OS Lite on a Raspberry Pi.
 Using [KIAUH](https://github.com/dw-0/kiauh), I installed Klipper, Moonraker, and Mainsail.
 Klipper and Moonraker are mandatory but the frontend, in my case Mainsail, can be different.
 KIAUH also includes some other software that can be installed at this time if desired.
 These installations can also be done manually by referencing the individual documentations.

 ## RPi as an MCU